lukaszgryglicki/calc-metric/README.md

   - Comma separated list of `V3_PROJECT_SLUG` values, can also be SQL like `"sql:select distinct project_slug from mv_subprojects"`.
 	- Can be overwritten with `V3_PROJECT_SLUGS` env variable.
 	- Can also use `all` which connects to DB and gets all slugs using built-in SQL command.
-  - Can also use `top:N`, for example `top:5` - it will return top 5 slugs by number of contributions for all time then.
+  - Can also use `top:N`, for example `top:5` - it will return top 5 slugs by number of contributions for the last quarter then.
 - `time_ranges`:
   - Comma separated list of time ranges (`V3_TIME_RANGE`) to calculate or `all` which means all supported time ranges excluding `c` (custom).
 	- Can be overwritten with `V3_TIME_RANGES` env variable.